 4) Day with a SITB Franchisee

-The candidate spends an entire day with an existing Franchisee – which will involve servicing their existing customer base, in a real hands-on capacity.
-This gives the candidate an ideal opportunity to see how the business works and ask questions, from someone who is actually running a SITB Franchise.
+The candidate spends an entire day with an existing Franchisee.
+This will involve servicing their existing customer base, in a real hands-on capacity.
+It gives the candidate an ideal opportunity to see how the business works.
+Also they can ask questions from someone who is actually running a SITB Franchise.

-With SITB at our HQ.
-This involves meeting the rest of SITB Team, reviewing the business and Financials, reviewing our Franchise Agreement and providing the candidate with access to other SITB Franchisees
+Wiith SITB at our HQ.
+This involves meeting the rest of SITB Team and reviewing the business and Financials.
+They will review our Franchise Agreement.
+Also we will provide candidates with access to other SITB Franchisees.

 6) Due Diligence

-Using all of the information provided by SITB, the candidate must now carry their own Due Diligence on SITB and our Franchise Model.
-This would involve, reading the Franchise Agreement and taking their own professional advice, review the financials and again taking professional advice, driving the territory, ascertaining how much competition is in the area and speaking with our existing Franchisees
+Using all the information provided by SITB, the candidate must now carry their own Due Diligence on SITB and our Franchise Model.
+This involves reading the Franchise Agreement and taking their own professional advice.
+Then review the financials and again taking professional advice, driving the territory, ascertaining how much competition is in the area and speaking with our existing Franchisees.

 7) Sign Up

-SITB will meet with the candidate in their local area in order to sign the Franchise Agreement and review what is required from the candidate prior to the Training Date (i.e. registering for VAT, obtaining a business bank account, set up accounts with suppliers etc….)
+SITB will meet with the candidate in their local area in order to sign the Franchise Agreement.
+Then they will review what is required from the candidate prior to the Training Date.
+This will include registering for VAT, obtaining a business bank account, set up accounts with suppliers etc.

 “How important is it for prospective Franchisees to talk and meet with existing SITB Franchisees?”

 Absolutely essential!
-These are the individual/couples that are running the business on a day-to-day basis and will have a wealth of knowledge about the business – including what works well for them and more importantly, what are the challenges of the business.
+These are the individual/couples that are running the business on a day-to-day basis .
+They have a wealth of knowledge about the business.
+This includes what works well for them as well as what are the challenges are.

-SITB will try to advise of Franchisees to contact, where their individual circumstances and businesses match that of the candidate (i.e. operating the business in a rural area, running the business as a ‘sole trader’ etc.)
+SITB will try to advise of Franchisees to contact those who match individual circumstances and businesses of the candidate.
+This could include operating the business in a rural area or running the business as a ‘sole trader’.

-Definitely, there is no point bringing someone into business where we know they would struggle or not achieve their business ambitions – A good example being if we are contacted by a candidate who is looking for a ‘multi-van’ operation, our Franchise simply is not geared up for this type of business model.
+Definitely, there is no point bringing someone into business where we know they would struggle or not achieve their business ambitions.
+For example, if a candidate contacted us looking for a ‘multi-van’ operation, our Franchise is not geared up for this type of business model.

 “What Due Diligence should be carried out by Prospective Franchisees when making a final decision about joining SITB?”

-As much as possible, I have already discussed the importance of contacting our Franchisees.
-However a candidate should ensure they are happy with the terms of the Franchise Agreement – our Agreement is for a 5-Year Term (renewable thereafter) and this is a long-term commitment for both SITB and the candidate.
-They should also ensure they fully understand the financial projections and more importantly, what is required from them to ensure these projections are met, most projections provided by Franchisors require an amount of business development and marketing, to ensure the sales revenues and profits provided.
+As much as possible.
+I have already discussed the importance of contacting our Franchisees.
+But, a candidate should ensure they are happy with the terms of the Franchise Agreement.
+Our Agreement is for a 5-Year Term (renewable thereafter).
+This is a long-term commitment for both SITB and the candidate.
+They should also ensure they fully understand the financial projections.
+More importantly, what’s required from them to ensure these projections are met.
+Most projections provided by Franchisors need an amount of business development and marketing, to ensure the sales revenues and profits provided.

 “How does someone contact SITB, who is interesting in finding more about the Franchise?”

-Simply email or call, we will then advise if we have availability in the area where the candidate lives and if so start our selection process by providing our Franchise Prospectus
+Simply email or call.
+We will then advise if we have availability in the area where the candidate lives.
+If so, we will start our selection process by providing our Franchise.

 Call: 0208 8798303